 It's easy to think of marketing as a way to generate visitors and leads (the top of the funnel), while closing and keeping customers (the bottom of the funnel) is the reserve of sales and customer success.
 But for SaaS companies, reliant on recurring revenue, this siloed approach doesn't work.

-Growth marketing applies marketing principles to the whole funnel - "owning" customer acquisition, engagement and retention.
-Instead of calling it quits when a contact fills out a contact form, it's a strategy for continuing to engage, educate and nurture visitors to the point of sale - and beyond.
+Growth marketing applies marketing principles to the whole funnel - "owning" customer acquisition, engagement, retention and expansion.
+It's a strategy for continuing to engage, educate and nurture customers beyond the point of sale, through to purchasing upgrades or add-ons.

 Learn more: What is Growth Marketing?